-The Large Munterlander is a high energy, intelligent dog and as such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded dogs.
+The Large Munsterlander is a high energy intelligent dog and as such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy well-rounded dogs.
 They need to be given at least 2 hour's exercise a day with as much off the lead time as possible.
-If they are not given the right amount of mental stimulation and exercise every day, a Large Munster would quickly get bored and could even begin to show some destructive behaviours around the home which is their way of relieving the stress they are feeling.
+If they are not given the right amount of mental stimulation and exercise every day a Large Munster would quickly get bored and could even begin to show some destructive behaviours around the home which is their way of relieving the stress they are feeling.

-The cost of insuring a male 3-year-old Large Munsterlander in northern England would be £27.20 a month for basic cover but for a lifetime policy, this would set you back £62.52 a month (quote as of July 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Large Munsterlander in northern England would be £29.54 a month for basic cover but for a lifetime policy this would set you back £64.71 a month (quote as of October 2018).
+When insurance companies calculate a pet's premium they factor in several things which includes where you live in the UK a dog's age and whether they have been neutered or spayed among other things.

-When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
+When it comes to food costs you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £40 - £50 a month.
-On top of all of this, you need to factor in veterinary costs if you want to share your home with a Large Munsterlander and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £1100 a year.
+On top of this you need to factor in veterinary costs if you want to share your home with a Large Munsterlander and this includes their initial vaccinations their annual boosters the cost of neutering or spaying a dog when the time is right and their yearly health checks all of which quickly adds up to over £1100 a year.

-As a rough guide, the average cost to keep and care for a Large Munsterlander would be between £80 to £120 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree or other puppy.
+As a rough guide the average cost to keep and care for a Large Munsterlander would be between £80 to £120 a month depending on the level of insurance cover you opt to buy for your dog but this does not include the initial cost of buying a well-bred healthy Kennel Club registered pedigree Large Munsterlander puppy.